Do Go On - 163 - WW2 Badass Audie Murphy

 Yeah, it was huge.

-Like, yeah, very few people get at the top of any game
+Like, yeah, very few people get to the top of any game and he's done it twice.

 Yeah.

-Soldier and actor.
+Soldier and Actor.

 He's not done.